avaapm/BlackLivesMatter/README.md

-# What Happened in Social Media during the 2020 BLM Movement?
-An Analysis of Deleted and Suspended Users in Twitter
+# BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter

-This repository contains the utilized components and results from the paper [What Happened in Social Media during the 2020 BLM Movement?
-An Analysis of Deletedand Suspended Users in Twitter](https://arxiv.org/abs/2110.00070).
+This repository contains the utilized components and results from the WebSci '22 paper [BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter](https://doi.org/10.1145/3501247.3531539).
 This study mainly focuses on the user behaviors in Twitter after the emergence of the 2020 BLM Movement.

 ## Dataset